Lucas & Steve

-Lucas & Steve is a Dutch DJ duo formed by Lucas de Wert and Steven Jansen from Maastricht.
+Lucas & Steve are a Dutch house music duo formed by DJs and record producers Lucas de Wert and Steven Jansen from Maastricht.

 History

 The duo was formed in 2010 and joined Spinnin' Records in December 2014.
 They released many singles on the sub-label Spinnin' Deep.

 In 2014, they remixed the song "Alright" By Red Carpet.

 They released "Summer On You" with Sam Feldt featuring Wulf (singer) and "Feel Alive" with Pep & Rash.
 Their song "Calling On You" featuring Jake Reese, debuted on a Billboard chart, at 40th on Dance/Mix Show Airplay.
 In 2018, they released their collaboration with Janieck called 'You Don't Have To Like It'.

 In 2020, they released a track called Do It For You in collaboration with W&W. Throughout their career, they have also remixed songs by artists including Robin Schulz, Hardwell, Felix Jaehn with Lost Frequencies, Showtek and Laurent Wolf.